The Context Architect: Why LLMs Need Better Context, Not Bigger Context Limits

 The 20-60k Sweet Spot (and Why 100k Is the Ceiling)

 The "lost in the middle" effect doesn't kick in at some theoretical maximum.
-It starts eating into model performance well before you hit 100k tokens, and the degree depends on task type and how well-organized your context is.
-Below roughly 100k, with well-structured context, most current models still perform reliably.
-Above it, you're on a slope, and you're paying more - in cost, latency, and quality - for progressively worse returns.
+It starts eating into model performance well before you hit even 100k tokens, and the degree depends on the type of task and how well-organized your context is.
+Below roughly 100k, with well-structured context, most current models still perform reliably well, some even remarkably.
+Much above that, with most models you are on a slippery slope - expect noticeably degraded output quality and reasoning reliability - and you're also paying a lot more in time or resources - cost, latency, heat buildup, etc. - for progressively worse returns.

-This approach to context management echoes the Research-Plan-Implement (RPI) workflow that seems to be an emerging pattern many developers are moving towards:
+This approach to context management echoes the Research-Plan-Implement (RPI) workflow that seems to be part of a broader emerging pattern many developers are moving towards:

 Each phase has its own purpose-built context.
 You don't drag the full research history into the implementation phase.
 You give the agent what it needs, when it needs it, and pretty much only what it needs.